APTITUDE-Consortium/wp2-trust-specifications/topics/trust-architecture.md

 - **OJEU** (EU Component): The Official Journal of the European Union, which serves as the publication mechanism for the List of Trusted Lists (LOTL) URL and TLS certificate hash, acting as the root of trust.
 - **Trusted List** (MS/EU Component): The signed artifact (in XML format) containing the list of trusted services and their status within a Member State.
 - **Access Certification Authority** (Registrar Component): The PKI Component responsible for issuing Access Certificates to authenticated participants.
-- **Registration Certificate Provider** (Registrar Component): The Component responsible for issuing Registration Certificates that encode the specific entitlements or data request permissions of an Entity.
+- **Provider of Registration Certificates** (Registrar Component): The Component responsible for issuing Registration Certificates that encode the specific entitlements or data request permissions of an Entity.

 A **Role** describes the specific function, authorization, or set of responsibilities assigned to an Entity or Component during a specific interaction or process.
 The following Roles are present in this specification:
 - **Issuer**: The role of an Attestation Provider when issuing credentials to a Wallet Unit.